Study content and structure

 In the main course, you will consolidate the basic knowledge of business administration you have acquired, expand your legal skills and apply what you have learned directly in several practical projects.
 By choosing your specialization, you set individual priorities for your future professional qualification.
 Towards the end of your studies, you will work on your Bachelor's thesis according to scientific requirements, which you will conclude with a disputation.

-The curriculum is characterized by a pronounced practical orientation, the combination of legal study contents with those of system-oriented management and subjects from the field of digitalization and IT, a high value placed on networked thinking, and a novel and innovative combination of modules.
+The curriculum is characterized by a pronounced practical orientation, the combination of legal study contents with management know-how and a focus on the megatrends of digitalization and artificial intelligence.

 Course panel, full-time